 Though the two stories share their major theme of racism-spawned internecine resentments, the plot lines make an imperfect match, and for me, the conjoined whole added up to less than the sum of its considerable separate parts.
 The university’s institutional culpability is never really dramatized on stage.
 (Neither is the slaveholder’s, but that story is more familiar.)
 So when (spoiler) the two protagonists join forces on stage across the centuries to denounce and implicitly equate the two racist institutions in what feels like a tacked-on inspirational peroration, the equation feels unconvincing.

 Confederates is nevertheless a must-see for its penetrating depiction of the concealed complexities, consequences and costs of past and present white supremacy.
+It successfully dramatizes a too-little told story about how strong women must navigate the complexities of resistance in a repressive, racist society that persistently undermines their power and even threatens their lives.
 It gives each of its characters their own understandable, believable motivations and voices, and, abetted by Garrett’s astute direction, sustains dramatic momentum through its intermissionless two hours.
 And Erika Rose’s beautifully calibrated and arced performance as Sara, the field slave who’s finally reached her breaking point, shows how a superb actor can portray underlying strength and the stages of growth without resorting to histrionics or false heroics.
 Too many ‘inspirational’ turns that aim to get the audience cheering for the noble suffering victim wind up flattening their protagonists into two dimensional icons.
 Rose’s moving portrayal of inner strength amid vulnerability, wisdom despite self doubt, is one of the finest I’ve seen at OSF.

 (Morisseau also won a Tony nomination for her book for the Temptations musical, Ain’t Too Proud, coming to Portland in February.)